 |Financial Accounting||50||ACCT 2010||3|

 |Introduction to Microeconomics||50||BUSA 1210||3|

 Learning acquired outside of classroom participation can be a valuable contribution to a liberal arts education, and Piedmont provides an opportunity for enrolled students to receive academic credit for such learning.

-Piedmont College recognizes the quality of the International Baccalaureate Program, and credit towards the undergraduate degree will be awarded on a course-by-course basis.
+Piedmont University recognizes the quality of the International Baccalaureate® (IB), and credit towards the undergraduate degree will be awarded on a course-by-course basis.
 Course credit will be awarded for satisfactory scores earned on certain subjects as shown below.
 Students should request a copy of the official score report be sent to the Registrar at Piedmont University.
 IB credits do not fulfill residency requirements.

 If students complete POST-Certification Training completion credit and send their official transcript as proof, Piedmont will award them credit for CRJU 1290, CRJU 3330, CRJU 2335, and POSC 4415.